The Ancient Greek City of Sparta was the greatest military power in ancient Greece and played a significant role in history.

-The system of education was designed to create the model of the ideal Spartan .
-This means, macho young people who have physical strength sufficient to survive through very tough conditions, frugal, fellow with the other Spartans, relentless towards the enemies of the state and excellent warriors with special knowledge of weapons and tactics in battle.
-The team spirit among young students was inspired by their trainers, and was the cornerstone of the Spartan hoplite phalanx.
+The system of education was designed to create the model of the ideal Spartan.
+This means macho young people who have physical strength sufficient to survive through very tough conditions, frugal, the fellow with the other Spartans, relentless towards the enemies of the state, and excellent warriors with special knowledge of weapons and tactics in battle.
+The team spirit among young students was inspired by their trainers and was the cornerstone of the Spartan hoplite phalanx.

 A phrase well known to all of us who hides in the mentality of a people who go down in history as an example of honest and frugal life is the known “I tan I epi tas”.
 With this phrase, the Spartan mother saying goodbye to her son, reminded him that his duty was to fight bravely for his country, honoring his arms, if need be die for it.
 The phrase would mean “come with the shield, or on it (dead)”.

-This mentality is strongly reflected on the famous battle of Thermopylae, where 300 Spartans died along with Kind Leonidas defending both Greece and their own beliefs.
+This mentality is strongly reflected in the famous battle of Thermopylae, where 300 Spartans died along with Kind Leonidas defending both Greece and their own beliefs.

-The glorious past attract the attention of many visitors – tourists.
-There are preserved ruins from ancient Sparta such as the temples of Artemis Orthia, Chalkioikos of Athena, Apollo Karneios and a Roman theater.
+The glorious past attracts the attention of many visitors – tourists.
+There are preserved ruins from ancient Sparta such as the temples of Artemis Orthia, Chalkioikos of Athena, Apollo Karneios, and a Roman theater.

 Sparta today is the financial and commercial center of the county.
 It has a remarkable archaeological museum and a museum of the olive tree. .
 The plain stretching around it is covered with olives, orange trees, mulberry, and other trees.
 To the southwest stands Mount Taygetos with towering peaks and wild beauty.